EKYCSolutions/ekyc-id-android/README.md

 ![](https://img.shields.io/badge/platform-android-blue) ![](https://img.shields.io/github/v/tag/EKYCSolutions/ekyc-id-android?label=version)

-The EkycID Android SDK lets you build a fantastic OCR and Face Recognition experienced in your Android app.
+The EkycID Android SDK lets you build a fantastic OCR and Face Recognition experience in your Android app.

-With one quick scan, your users will be able to extract information from thier identity cards, passports, driver licenses, license plate, vehicle registration, covid-19 vaccinate card, and any other document by government-issued.
+With one quick scan, your users will be able to extract information from their identity cards, passports, driver licenses, license plates, vehicle registration, COVID-19 vaccination card, and any other government-issued document.

 EkycID is:
-* Easy to integrate into existing ecosystems and solutions through the use of SDKs that supported both native and hybrid applications.
+* Easy to integrate into existing ecosystems and solutions through the use of SDKs that support both native and hybrid applications.
-* Better for user experience being that the document detections and liveness checks are done directly offline on the device.
+* Better for user experience because the document detection and liveness checks are done directly offline on the device.
-* Great for cutting down operations cost and increasing efficiency by decreasing reliance on human labor and time needed for manual data entry.
+* Great for cutting down operations costs and increasing efficiency by decreasing reliance on human labor and the time needed for manual data entry.

 EkycID can: